kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0027 Airworthiness standards  normal category rotorcraft.md

 \(i\) The identification of all PSEs;

-\(ii\) In-flight and ground measurements for determining the loads or stresses for all PSEs for all critical conditions throughout the range of limits in §27.309 (including altitude effects), except that maneuvering load factors need not exceed the maximum values expected in service;
+\(ii\) In-flight and ground measurements for determining the loads or stresses for all PSEs for all critical conditions throughout the range of limits in [[Volume 1/C Aircraft/0027 Airworthiness standards  normal category rotorcraft.md#§27.309   Design limitations.|§27.309]] (including altitude effects), except that maneuvering load factors need not exceed the maximum values expected in service;

 \(iii\) The loading spectra as severe as those expected in service based on loads or stresses determined under paragraph (d)(1)(ii) of this section, including external load operations, if applicable, and other operations including high-torque events;